NDevTK/OriginMarker/security.md

 This document reflects the security state of OriginMarker after an initial audit and subsequent hardening cycles.
 Recent updates from these review and hardening cycles have further addressed error handling, state consistency, and input validation, and fixed specific bugs related to storage interaction; additional recent hardening has further enhanced robustness through stricter type validation for all critical data retrieved from storage and by applying defensive coding practices for internal data handling (such as for marker encoding alphabets). **A subsequent review re-verified that the hardening measures and mitigations detailed in this document are implemented in the codebase.**

-The digital landscape is witnessing a **significant escalation in the sophistication and stealth of attacks targeting browser extensions**[cite: 1].
-Further research into advanced Chrome extension security threats [cite: 1, 2] has identified additional potential attack vectors and corresponding mitigation strategies, which are detailed in Sections 4 and 5.
-Modern threats increasingly leverage subtle browser behaviors, exploit asynchronous operations, and manipulate user trust through deceptive UIs[cite: 3].
-Threat actors are now **leveraging advanced techniques that exploit intricate aspects of browser functionality, developer ecosystems, and even human psychology**[cite: 2].
-The analysis identifies **several key categories of advanced threats that extend beyond the scope of conventional security audits**[cite: 4].
-These include **highly targeted supply chain compromises** that weaponize trusted development processes, **subtle side-channel and covert channel attacks** that leak sensitive data through unintended information flows, **increasingly deceptive user interface (UI) and social engineering tactics** that bypass human and automated defenses, **resource exhaustion attacks** designed to impact availability, and **vulnerabilities stemming from cryptographic weaknesses and complex inter-extension interactions**[cite: 5].
-These attack types often **bypass standard security measures** and necessitate a deeper understanding of their underlying mechanisms for effective mitigation[cite: 6].
+The digital landscape is witnessing a **significant escalation in the sophistication and stealth of attacks targeting browser extensions**.
+Research into advanced Chrome extension security threats has identified several key categories of advanced threats that extend beyond the scope of conventional security audits.
+These include **covert data exfiltration** (e.g., via bookmark synchronization), **visual spoofing attacks** leveraging perceptual collisions in UI elements or emoji homoglyphs, **timing and race condition exploits** that manipulate transient states, critical vulnerabilities arising from **compromised stored data** (such as cryptographic salts accessed via supply chain attacks), and **sophisticated social engineering tactics** that exploit user perception and trust, including misleading users about hijacked subdomains.
+Modern threats increasingly leverage subtle browser behaviors, exploit asynchronous operations, and manipulate user trust through deceptive UIs.
+Threat actors are now **leveraging advanced techniques that exploit intricate aspects of browser functionality, developer ecosystems, and even human psychology**.
+The analysis identifies **several key categories of advanced threats that extend beyond the scope of conventional security audits**.
+These include **highly targeted supply chain compromises** that weaponize trusted development processes, **subtle side-channel and covert channel attacks** that leak sensitive data through unintended information flows, **increasingly deceptive user interface (UI) and social engineering tactics** that bypass human and automated defenses, **resource exhaustion attacks** designed to impact availability, and **vulnerabilities stemming from cryptographic weaknesses and complex inter-extension interactions**.
+These attack types often **bypass standard security measures** and necessitate a deeper understanding of their underlying mechanisms for effective mitigation.

-Browser extensions, by their very nature, operate with elevated privileges and direct access to user Browse data, making them an attractive target for cybercriminals[cite: 7].
-The extensive permissions often granted to extensions mean that a compromised add-on can lead to widespread data theft, session hijacking, ad injection, and even serve as a persistent foothold for further network infiltration[cite: 7, 4].
-The inherent trust users place in these tools, often installed for productivity or convenience, represents a critical vulnerability that attackers actively exploit[cite: 8, 4].
+Browser extensions, by their very nature, operate with elevated privileges and direct access to user Browse data, making them an attractive target for cybercriminals.
+The extensive permissions often granted to extensions mean that a compromised add-on can lead to widespread data theft, session hijacking, ad injection, and even serve as a persistent foothold for further network infiltration.
+The inherent trust users place in these tools, often installed for productivity or convenience, represents a critical vulnerability that attackers actively exploit.

-Conventional security audits typically focus on known vulnerabilities and common misconfigurations[cite: 9].
-However, the rapid evolution of attack techniques, particularly in the supply chain and side-channel domains, means that an audit alone is insufficient[cite: 10].
-Modern threats often leverage zero-day vulnerabilities—flaws unknown to the vendor—or employ sophisticated social engineering and multi-stage attacks designed to evade traditional security tools[cite: 11, 4].
-Proactive threat intelligence is therefore essential[cite: 11].
+Conventional security audits typically focus on known vulnerabilities and common misconfigurations.
+However, the rapid evolution of attack techniques, particularly in the supply chain and side-channel domains, means that an audit alone is insufficient.
+Modern threats often leverage zero-day vulnerabilities—flaws unknown to the vendor—or employ sophisticated social engineering and multi-stage attacks designed to evade traditional security tools.
+Proactive threat intelligence is therefore essential.

 ### GitHub Actions CI/CD Security